 It can be reused in gardens with little or no treatment through an underground irrigation system to spread the water evenly throughout the garden.

-This method is safer for untreated greywaters; however, all treatment recommendations depend on the condition of the greywater.
+This method is safer for untreated grey water; however, all treatment recommendations depend on the condition of the grey water.

 By reusing treated gray water in flushing the toilet, you can save approximately 50 L of drinking water in an ordinary home every day.

-How to Guarantee Water Quality for Grey and Black Waters
+How to Guarantee Water Quality for Grey and Black Water

 The quality of the reused water will depend on the treatment system, the previous use of the water, and the chemicals used at the source.
 Consider the following to simplify treatment requirements: